EPC Group - Enterprise Microsoft AI, SharePoint, Power BI, and Azure Consulting

 Why Choose EPC Group for Power BI Data Modeling

-EPC Group has over 28 years of enterprise business intelligence experience, with deep specialization in Power BI data modeling and DAX optimization.
-As a Microsoft Gold Partner, our Power BI architects have designed data models for Fortune 500 companies handling billions of rows across healthcare, finance, retail, and manufacturing.
+EPC Group has over 29 years of enterprise business intelligence experience, with deep specialization in Power BI data modeling and DAX optimization.
+As a former Microsoft Gold Partner (2003–2022, the oldest in North America) and current Microsoft Solutions Partner, our Power BI architects have designed data models for Fortune 500 companies handling billions of rows across healthcare, finance, retail, and manufacturing.
 Our founder, Errin O'Connor, authored the bestselling Microsoft Press book on Power BI and leads a team of certified data modeling specialists.

 • Enterprise Power BI data model architecture and star schema design